crucisco/uni-with-config/README.md

 This solution, works with client-side bootstrapping and also server-side rendering and prerendering.

-## Solution B: browserPlatform Method (Experimental, contains errors)
+## Solution B: platformBrowser Method (Experimental, contains errors)

 Using the _platformBrowserDynamic_ method, as described in [Tim Deshryver's blog post](https://timdeschryver.dev/blog/angular-build-once-deploy-to-multiple-environments).